ameliasutton/Voucher-Export/README.md

 * os
 * glob

+## Instructions

-A json config file in the following format:
+* Create json config file in the following format:
 >{
     "url": "some FOLIO url",
     "tenant": "some FOLIO x-okapi-tenant",